 For over 15 years, the ClueCon Developers Conference has been dedicated to helping the FreeSWITCH team and other software engineers “get a clue.”
 Getting a clue never comes easy and takes years of hard work and dedication, but the ClueCon team is committed to working with the community to continue educating, networking and “getting a clue”.

 ClueCon is where it all began.
 The idea of FreeSWITCH was thought up at the first ClueCon in 2005; the plan was born based on the ideas that were bounced around during that first 3 day conference.
 The core members of the team worked hard for the next 12 months, and FreeSWITCH was presented for the first time at ClueCon 2006.

-The ClueCon conference was started in 2005 and over the years has grown with help from our sponsors, attendees and the members of the open-source community.
-Chicago, Illinois is the hub for the annual conference, taking advantage of the many first-rate hotels that the city has to offer.
+The first ClueCon conference was held in 2005 and over the years has grown with help from our sponsors, attendees and the members of the open-source community.
+ClueCon is held in Chicago, Illinois, annually.

 You will hear a variety of talks ranging from technical demonstrations of leading communication solutions to conceptual innovations looking for real world solutions.